whatwg/web-history/README.md

   formatted in JSON.

 - [What Is Web 2.0](http://www.oreillynet.com/pub/a/oreilly/tim/news/2005/09/30/what-is-web-20.html)
   article by Tim O'Reilly.
-Subsequent discussions of the term
-  <i>Web 2.0</i> often cite this article; excerpt:
+Subsequent discussions of the term *Web 2.0* often cite this article; excerpt:

   > It's clear that standards and solutions [...] will enable the next
   > generation of applications. [...]
 AJAX is also a key component of Web